 They are very quiet and not organized, and can be reached only over the dirt road.

 The beaches on the eastern side are more secluded and perfect for windsurfing, such as Keros, Gomati and Zematas beaches.

-When you in Greece, taste delicious Greek cuisine.
-Try fresh fish and mussels, the traditional pasta called „flomaria“, thyme honey, cheese Kalathaki Limnoy, and Greek yougurt as well.
-Then, there are local products such as figs, melons, watermelons, tomatoes, pumpkins, almonds.
+When you are in Greece, taste delicious Greek cuisine.
+Try fresh fish and mussels, the traditional pasta called „flomaria“, thyme honey, cheese Kalathaki Limnoy, and Greek yoghurt as well.
+Then, there are local products such as figs, melons, watermelons, tomatoes, pumpkins, and almonds.
 During the 14th century, Lemnos was Constantinople’s granary, after the Byzantine Empire lost its Anatolian possessions.

 And of course, taste local wine from Muskat grapes.
-During a one-day excursion, we visited winery Limnos organic wines, which produces fantastic wines from organic grapes.
+During a one-day excursion, we visited winery Limnos organic wines, which produces delicious wines from organic grapes.